LSleutsky/hubble-news-cli-gem/NOTES.md

       + require_relative `./hubble_news/cli`
       + require_relative `./hubble_news/hubble`
     3. ./lib/hubble_news/cli.rb
-      + `def hubble news` which holds necessary scraped information in instance variables
+      + `def hubble_scraped_info` which holds necessary scraped information in instance variables
       + `def run` is the method which runs the /bin file, executing prompts in the terminal for the user
     4. ./lib/hubble_news/hubble.rb
       + `def self.scrape_hubble_titles` scrapes the main titles for each news archive